-Deputy Chief Maguire has a bachelor's degree in Biochemistry from Florida State University, and an Masters of Business Administration from Florida Gulf Coast University.
+Deputy Chief Maguire holds a Bachelors Degree in Biochemistry from Florida State University and a Masters of Business Administration from Florida Gulf Coast University.
 Additionally, he is a graduate of the University of Florida Healthcare Risk Management program.

 Sandra Tapfumaneyi serves as the Operations Chief for Lee County Emergency Management.
 She is responsible for the supervision and execution of operations activities related to the County's Comprehensive Emergency Management Plan (CEMP) including coordinating with local emergency responders and ensuring Lee County Emergency Operations Center (EOC) readiness.
-During an activation of the EOC, Chief Tapfumaneyi oversees the operational elements of the county's emergency response organization, including public health and medical, fire rescue, law enforcement, critical infrastructure, and mass care services.
+During an activation of the EOC, Chief Tapfumaneyi oversees the operational elements of the county's emergency response organization.
+This includes public health and medical, fire rescue, law enforcement, critical infrastructure, and mass care services.

-Prior to her current position with Lee County, Chief Tapfumaneyi worked as a Science Applications International Corporation (SAIC) contractor for the Centers for Disease Control and Prevention's (CDC) emergency management program in Atlanta.
+Prior to her current position with Lee County, Chief Tapfumaneyi worked as for the Centers for Disease Control and Prevention's (CDC) emergency management program in Atlanta.
 Her work involved developing emergency response plans and training teams at CDC facilities in the United States and abroad.
 Chief Tapfumaneyi started her emergency management career as an intern for President Jimmy Carter's Human Rights Center in Atlanta.
 While there, she prepared emergency response scenarios for international election monitors and prepared human rights documents and correspondence from President Carter to foreign dignitaries.
 In addition to her career in emergency management, Chief Tapfumaneyi served three years with AmeriCorps Vista as a volunteer math and music teacher for inner-city youth in St. Petersburg.
-She has a Bachelor's degree from Eckerd College in International Relations and Global Affairs, and a Masters in International Peace and Conflict Resolution from American University.
+She holds a Bachelor's Degree from Eckerd College in International Relations and Global Affairs, and a Masters in International Peace and Conflict Resolution from American University.